Our Mission Statement

 Our staged process is intended to cut out unnecessary work on your, and our, part.
 You won’t be invited to submit an application unless we feel your charity is a good fit for us.

-2. Once you have attended the above meeting, you will then be sent a link to the Eligibility Requirements questionnaire.
+Once you have attended the above meeting, you will then be sent a link to the Eligibility Checklist Questionnaire (sample).
 This questionnaire formalises what you will be expected to supply to us during the application process, and what criteria your charity and your application will need to work within.

-3. Following the above, you’ll be sent a follow up email requesting you to fill out our due diligence form.
+Following us checking the above, you’ll be sent a follow up email requesting you to fill out our Due Diligence form (sample).
 This is the point at which we do some detailed checks, we try to make sure that we’re not going to invite an application from you only to turn you down later.

 Please note